kishanlalchoudhary/HTML5-Canvas/README.md

-# HTML Canvas 2D Context API
+# HTML5 Canvas

+The HTML5 canvas allows you to use graphics on the screen, and draw and manage various shapes.
+The HTML Canvas 2D Context API (in mobile, wearable, and TV applications) defines a special canvas element that expresses images or shapes with JavaScript.

+# Screenshots